 by 41 West

-Even in the most luxurious urban spaces, it’s difficult to create large outdoor spaces which is why your best chance at an expansive outdoor area in an urban landscape could be to introduce large sliding doors that can be opened to bring the outdoors, indoors.
+Even in the most luxurious urban spaces, it’s difficult to create large outdoor spaces which are why your best chance at an expansive outdoor area in an urban landscape could be to introduce large sliding doors that can be opened to bring the outdoors, indoors.
 Large format concrete tiles have become a favourite amongst urban landscapers, including floor-to-ceiling tiling to give the room a spacious finish.

 Rustic Modern Kitchen (North Carolina, USA)